Anita-Rolf-lab/Nodewalk/README.md

 Use of the Nodewalk pipeline

--i : Input fastq.gz directory
+-i : Input fastq.gz directory (The code will run all the fastq files in the directory.
+If only one fastq files needs to processed, please place that in a separate directory and provide the path.)
 -s : Output Sam directory
 -a : Reference Genome in .fa extension
 -p : Prob defination in .py extension